 Domainite provides digital marketing services, from web designing to content writing and editing to its clients.
 You can easily sign up by filling in its form and sending in a writing sample.
 The work might go a little beyond proofreading, though you will acquire more skills that way!

 This site allows you to bid on a proofreading opportunity you can do remotely, and try to win the client over.
 There are a lot of projects available, so if you lose out on a bid for one, you can always find another!

 ❗ Note: Some of the rates you see here are much lower than the average as freelancers try to undercut to appeal to clients.
 Keep that in mind in formulating your own freelance quote.

 Lionbridge is an international platform that offers marketing and business content creation services for firms across the globe.
 Specifically, its freelancers “test out” firms’ content — giving them feedback, not just on a linguistic point of view but also user experience and SEO.
 It's a bit of technical proofreading, if you’re interested.

 Though it does not provide the highest paying remote proofreading jobs, Fiverr is still a good opportunity for new freelancers to start their careers.
-It’s relatively easy to sign up to and create a profile that will attract customers.
-Most of clients will be searching for competent beginners rather than experienced experts.
+It’s relatively easy to sign up to and create a profile that will attract customers, most of whom will be searching for competent beginners rather than experienced experts.